cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Patch a game

-In the actions that the Express server exposes, `app.patch` is left to implement.
-The idea is to open a way for a user to inform the server that its database is no longer synchronized, and it should look at a specific game.
+In the actions that the Express server exposes, `app.patch` must still be implemented.
+This allows a user to inform the server that its database is no longer synchronized, and that it should look at a specific game.
 It is a matter of data re-synchronization:

 1. If the game can be found in the blockchain state, update the indexer's database accordingly:
-    1. If there is a winner, then the game should be removed from its players's lists of games.
+    1. If there is a winner, then the game should be removed from its players' lists of games.
     2. If there is no winner, then the game should be added to its players' lists of games.
-2. If the game cannot be found in the blockchain state, but is present in the indexer's database, then the game should be removed from its players' lists of games.
-Hence the usefulness of keeping _old_ games.
+2. If the game cannot be found in the blockchain state, but is present in the indexer's database, then the game should be removed from the lists of games of its players.
+This shows the usefulness of keeping _old_ games.
 3. If the game cannot be found either in the blockchain state nor in the indexer's database, then it is better not to do anything.
-The potential idea to remove it from all players' list of games is potentially expensive.
+To remove it from all players' lists of games is potentially expensive.
 This could expose the server to a DoS attack.

-So you code:
+Code the following:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/2e400d1/src/server/indexer.ts#L225-L275]
 const patchGame = async (gameId: string): Promise<boolean> => {